Georgia State Board of Pardons and Paroles: Troy Davis case

-After a last minute appeal to the United States Supreme Court was denied, the sentence was carried out through lethal injection on September 21, 2011.
+After a last-minute appeal to the United States Supreme Court was denied, the sentence was carried out through lethal injection on September 21, 2011.

 Criticism

-The Fairness for Prisoners' Families organization has leveled heavy criticism at the Board and similar Georgia authorities, although it notes that the symptoms it criticizes may not necessarily be intentional.
+The Fairness for Prisoners' Families organization has criticized the Board and other Georgia authorities, noting, however, that the issues they highlight may not always be intentional.

 In their 2012 report to the Georgia Criminal Justice Reform Council, the Southern Center for Human Rights (SCHR) noted the conviction of former Chairman of the Georgia State Board of Pardons and Paroles Bobby Whitworth, who during the 2000 General Assembly session in Georgia accepted a $75,000 bribe from Detention Management Services, Inc. for influencing the passing of Senate Bill 474.
-This private probation legislation would have "effectively transferred supervision of approximately 25,000 misdemeanants from the State Department of Corrections to the individual counties."
+This private probation legislation would have "effectively transferred supervision of approximately 25,000 misdemeanors from the State Department of Corrections to the individual counties."
 Private probation firms like DMS would have benefited greatly from potential individual county contracts.
 When Sentinel acquired Detention Management Services, Inc., their books showed the $75,000 as a lobbyist payment for passage of the legislation.
 The bill was withdrawn.